SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayBasePathMapping.md

----
-layout: glossary
-title: New-VSApiGatewayBasePathMapping
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayBasePathMapping

 ## SYNOPSIS
-Adds an AWS::ApiGateway::BasePathMapping resource to the template
+Adds an AWS::ApiGateway::BasePathMapping resource to the template.
+The AWS::ApiGateway::BasePathMapping resource creates a base path that clients who call your API must use in the invocation URL.

 ## SYNTAX